yoo2001818/shellscripts/PLANNING.md

 ### Tag name convention
 `^[a-zA-Z0-9_-.]+$`

+## Comment
+A comment written in a entry.

+- body - Text
+- author - User
+- entry - Entry

 # API
 Shellscripts use REST API for data access.
 Even web frontend servers make API calls due to the nature of universal app.